howmaso/.github/profile/README.md

 Hi!
 I'm howmaso.
 I hate all Arch users and Rust users.
-Everyone else is welcome tho.
+Everyone else is welcome tho (unless ur a fed, in which case kys you fucking traitor)
 <br>
 <br>